kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 ## Task Notes

 Part of bingo is knowing what each task requires.
-A task that seems simple may not be so easy; as an example, the "Dominator Gauntlets" task actually requires finishing the Leviathan, and thus is not nearly as easy as the "Circlet of Saresh" task, which just requires access to Kashyyyk.
+A task that seems simple may not be so easy; as an example, the "Vacuum Mask" task actually requires recruiting Dark Side Bastila, and thus is not nearly as easy as the "Circlet of Saresh" task, which just requires access to Kashyyyk.

 Below are sections for each general type of task that can appear on a KotOR bingo card.
 Each section has general notes for the type of task, then the tasks in that category are listed in alphabetical order with more specific notes where needed.